 Things to do for teenagers in London – Catch a show

-The West End has an international reputation for putting on a show and is brilliant London evening activity for teens.
-Teenagers are spoiled for choice with Hamilton, School of Rock, Blood Brothers or any number of whole-family classics in the west end.
+The West End has an international reputation for putting on a show and is a brilliant London evening activity for teens.
+Teenagers are spoiled for choice with Hamilton, School of Rock, Blood Brothers or any number of whole-family classics in the West End.

 The theatres in the west end themselves are lavishly decorated, and a ticket to a show makes for a memorable evening out on the town in London with a teenage girl.

 If your travelling teen is studying Shakespeare at school (aren’t they all?) one of the best London activities with teenagers is a visit to the replica of Shakespeare’s 17th Century Globe Theatre.
 Watch the performance in the non-seated pit area for the full historically immersive experience.

 For this family-friendly activity in the west end of London, tickets start at only £5!
 You can also book a theatre tour, run by the actors when they are not on stage, for a chance to tread the boards yourself.
 Put this on your London bucket list for family travel with teenagers in London.

 Looking to catch the ferry to Europe?
 Here is a guide on the best ways to catch the DFDS ferry

 Watch a football match with teens in London